neoforged/Documentation/docs/resources/server/enchantments.md

 Custom `EnchantmentLocationBasedEffect` extensions can be registered through `BuiltInRegistries.ENCHANTMENT_LOCATION_BASED_EFFECT_TYPE`.
 Overriding `EnchantmentEntityEffect#onChangedBlock` allows for the subclass to do something whenever the wielder's BlockPos changes.

+#### Other Vanilla Enchantment Component Types
+Defined as `DataComponentType<List<ConditionalEffect<EnchantmentLocationBasedEffect>>>`:
+- `minecraft:location_changed`: Runs a Location Based Effect when the wielder's Block Position changes and when this item is equipped.
+Used by Frost Walker and Soul Speed.

+Defined as `DataComponentType<List<ConditionalEffect<DamageImmunity>>>`:
+- `minecraft:damage_immunity`: Applies immunity to a specified damage type.
+Used by Frost Walker.

+Defined as `DataComponentType<Unit>`:
+- `minecraft:prevent_equipment_drop`: Prevents this item from being dropped by a player when dying.
+Used by Curse of Vanishing.
+- `minecraft:prevent_armor_change`: Prevents this item from being unequipped from an armor slot.
+Used by Curse of Binding.

+Defined as `DataComponentType<List<CrossbowItem.ChargingSounds>>`:
+- `minecraft:crossbow_charge_sounds`: Determines the sound events that occur when charging a crossbow.
+Each entry represents one level of the enchantment.

+Defined as `DataComponentType<List<Holder<SoundEvent>>>`:
+- `minecraft:trident_sound`: Determines the sound events that occur when using a trident.
+Each entry represents one level of the enchantment.

 ## Enchantment Data Generating
 Enchantment JSON files can be created automatically using the [data generation] system by passing a `RegistrySetBuilder` into `DatapackBuiltInEntriesProvider`.
 The JSON will be placed in `<project root>/src/generated/data/<modid>/enchantment/<path>.json`.